rwtechwiki/rwtechwiki.github.io/content/Movement/slide.md

 After the first 3 tick of the slide, slugcat will be temporarily airborne, such that any [[jumpstore]] will be lost if the jump key is released or the move will fail due to burning the jump storage if the key is held.

 If a slide crosses over a vertical tunnel entrance, it is possible to convert momentum downwards into the tunnel by tapping down.
-With correct timing, a jump upon entering the tunnel will give slugcat 8 [[jumpstore]].
+With correct timing, a jump upon entering the tunnel will give slugcat 8[[jumpstore|js]].

-Similarly if the slide enters a ground level horizontal tunnel entrance, a well-timed jump will give slugcat 8 [[jumpstore]].
+Similarly if the slide enters a ground level horizontal tunnel entrance, a well-timed jump will give slugcat 8[[jumpstore|js]].

 It is also possible to begin a slide from the crouch state by inputting up, forward and jump for exactly 1 tick before switching to down, forward and jump.
 This allows for the slide to keep things like [[runstore]] and [[turnstore]] from a crouch position.